Instance-Conditioned GAN: Experimental evaluation

-We further explore how the \ImNet trained \ours transfers to conditioning on other datasets using Cityscapes, MetFaces, PACS and Sketches in Figure~\ref{subfig:teaser_unsup_transfer}.
-Generated images still preserve the semantics and style of the images for all datasets, although degrading their quality when compared to samples in Figure~\ref{subfig:teaser_unsup}, as the instances in these datasets --in particular MetFaces, PACS and Sketches-- are very different from the \ImNet ones. the supplementary material, we provide additional examples.
+We further explore how the \ImNet trained \ours transfers to conditioning on other datasets using Cityscapes, MetFaces, and PACS in Figure~\ref{subfig:teaser_unsup_transfer}.
+Generated images still preserve the semantics and style of the images for all datasets, although degrading their quality when compared to samples in Figure~\ref{subfig:teaser_unsup}, as the instances in these datasets --in particular MetFaces and PACS-- are very different from the \ImNet ones.
+See Section \ref{app:add_transfer} in the supplementary material for more discussion, additional evaluations, and more qualitative examples of dataset transfer.